 Are you a lover of the stars?
 Do you imagine watching the night sky from the comfort of your own bed?
-Far away from the city, in front of 2 colossal, snowy mountains, you’ll find Sky Camp, a fabulous campsite with 27 glass igloos equipped with comfortable beds.
+In front of 2 colossal, snowy mountains, you’ll find Sky Camp, a fabulous campsite with 27 glass igloos equipped with comfortable beds.

 Sky Camp, located in Soraypampa, is the first stop on various treks offered by Salkantay Trekking like: Salkantay Trek Classic 5 days, Salkantay Trek Short 4 days, Salkantay Trek Imperial 8 days, Salkantay Trek-Camino Inca 7 days, Salkantay Trek Honeymoon 5 days and Sky Camp-Humantay Lake 2 days.
 You will really enjoy this place in your way to the sacred city of Machu Picchu!